Alfred Ryder: Career

 He won the 1959 Obie Award for Best Actor, playing D.H.
 Lawrence in Tennessee Williams' one-act play I Rise in Flame, Cried the Phoenix.
-Kim Stanley hosted the awards presentation, but her husband was away in rehearsals for a CBS adaptation of Billy Budd, having been cast as Claggart as a rush replacement for an ailing Jason Robards, Jr. Ryder's growing association with the less-vaunted medium was reflected in TIME's announcement of their marriage; Stanley was feted as "star of Broadway's Bus Stop, and of Hollywood's The Goddess, whose training at the Actors' Studio [sic] made her the standard Brando of U.S. actresses," while Ryder was solely and dismissively identified as "TV actor Alfred Ryder," without even a mention of Ryder's own association with The Actors Studio.
+Kim Stanley hosted the awards presentation, but her husband was away in rehearsals for a CBS adaptation of Billy Budd, having been cast as Claggart as a rush replacement for an ailing Jason Robards, Jr. Ryder's growing association with the less-vaunted medium was reflected in TIMEs announcement of their marriage; Stanley was feted as "star of Broadway's Bus Stop, and of Hollywood's The Goddess, whose training at the Actors' Studio [sic] made her the standard Brando of U.S. actresses," and Ryder was solely identified as "TV actor Alfred Ryder," with no mention of Ryder's association with The Actors Studio.

-In 1961 Ryder was cast as Eli Wallach's first replacement as Bérenger (a role originated in London by Olivier) in the Broadway production of Eugène Ionesco's Rhinoceros.
-Ryder also would tour in the part with Zero Mostel, who had won a Tony Award in the play's other starring role.
+In 1961, Ryder was cast as Eli Wallach's first replacement as Bérenger (a role originated in London by Olivier) in the Broadway production of Eugène Ionesco's Rhinoceros.
+Ryder also toured in the part with Zero Mostel, who had won a Tony Award in the play's other starring role.

-In 1964, 48-year-old Ryder was selected by impresario Joseph Papp to realize his dream and perform Hamlet in a high-profile production: a three-week engagement for Papp's Shakespeare in the Park.
-Notoriously, he was replaced on June 17, the day after opening night by Robert Burr, who was understudying Richard Burton in the same role on Broadway.
+In 1964, 48-year-old Ryder was selected by Joseph Papp to realize his dream of performing Hamlet in a high-profile production: a three-week engagement for Papp's Shakespeare in the Park.
+Notoriously, he was replaced on June 17, the day after opening night, by Robert Burr, who was understudying Richard Burton in the same role on Broadway.
 According to press reports, Ryder was suffering from laryngitis by the premiere, which was broadcast on CBS, but co-star Stacy Keach also recounted Ryder’s erratic performances and difficulty remembering lines in rehearsals due to drinking.
 Actress Lee Grant stated that Ryder’s stage career was “ruined” by the fact that the performance was televised and that Ryder was replaced afterward, compounded by Papp’s public refusal to allow Ryder to return to the role following his recovery from the throat infection.

 The disappointment to Ryder was "acute," according to Ellen Adler, daughter of famed acting coach Stella Adler.
 "He was sort of promised he would be a great Broadway star, and somehow it never happened."
-Ryder would never again act on or off-Broadway, though he subsequently directed two more Broadway plays—1968's The Exercise and a 1971 production of The Dance of Death—both of which closed in less than one week.
-(In Los Angeles, Ryder would direct for UCLA's Theatre Group as a member of the Actors Studio Directors Unit; for the U.S. government's Educational Laboratory Theatre Project; and for the Los Angeles Free Shakespeare Festival as its artistic director.)
+Ryder never again acted on or off-Broadway, but he subsequently directed two Broadway plays: 1968's The Exercise and a 1971 production of The Dance of Death—both of which closed in less than one week.
+(In Los Angeles, Ryder directed for UCLA's Theatre Group as a member of the Actors Studio Directors Unit; for the U.S. government's Educational Laboratory Theatre Project; and for the Los Angeles Free Shakespeare Festival as its artistic director.)